jmurga/Analytical.jl/docs/src/rates.md

 Note that ````Analytical.rates`` is the most resources and time-consuming function.
 In our case, the function will estimate 10^5 independent models.
 Each model solve the estimation for all posibles BGS values.
 We used BGS values from 0.1 to 0.999 in 5% increments.
 In total, the example will produce 3.7 million estimates.
 We have used a hierarchical data structure (HDF5) to facilitate model parameters and rates storage.

-The following example took about 1.5 hours to execute on the hardware described at section ()
+The following example took about 1.5 hours to execute on the hardware described at section [Infering the rate and strength of adaptation](empirical.md)

 ```julia
 @time df = Analytical.rates(param = adap,convolutedSamples=convolutedSamples,gH=collect(200:2000),gL=collect(1:10),gamNeg=collect(-2000:-200),iterations = 10^5,shape=adap.al,output="${HOME}/rates.jld2",);